-For some chess players, checkmating a friend in just a couple of moves can really give them a boost of confidence and leaving them with a feeling of accomplishment.
-Scholar’s mate, which is also known as the Four-Move checkmate, is a great way to win some of your first games in a blink of an eye and it will really impress your friends.
+While playing chess, there are only a few things more embarrassing than getting checkmated in 4 moves.
+To prevent this from happening to you, you need to know how this opening trick is performed and know how to prevent it.
+Scholar’s mate, which is also known as the 4 Move Checkmate, is a great way to win some of your first games in a blink of an eye and it will really impress your friends.

-If you are looking for the fastest way to win a chess game, then the Four-Move checkmate is worth the try.
-So are you ready to learn how to checkmate in 4 moves and leave your friends in awe?
+If you are looking for the fastest way to win a chess game, then this checkmate is worth the try.
+So are you ready to learn how to 4 move checkmate and leave your friends in awe?
 Follow these basic steps and you’ll be on your way to winning more chess games than you think.

-Here is how to checkmate in 4 moves:
+Here is how to win chess in 4 moves:

 - Move your King’s pawn to e4